Delaware Off Grid Laws: An In-Depth Guide

 Off-Grid Water Laws in Delaware

-Delaware is a water-rich state, so getting water for your off-grid property shouldn’t be a problem.
+Delaware is water-rich, so getting water for your off-grid property shouldn’t be a problem.
 Water allocation is regulated by the Delaware Department of Natural Resources and Environmental Control (DNREC).
-You’ll need a water-use permit, but these are generally easy to get for domestic use.
+You’ll need a water-use permit, which is generally easy to get for domestic use.

 Water Rights Permits in Delaware

 Under Delaware’s Water Allocation Regulations, you need a permit to use water.
-You simply file an application for withdrawals of up to 50,000 gallons per day of surface water.
+You file an application for withdrawals of up to 50,000 gallons of surface water per day.
 For groundwater up to this amount, the permit is authorized by the well construction permit.

 Getting a permit for withdrawals over 50,000 gallons per day is more complicated.
 You’ll need permission from the DNEC Water Allocation Brand.
 The fee is currently $375 plus $100 to cover advertising costs.
 You’ll likely need to hire a geologist to plan the project.